19 Virus Supplements to Improve Immune Function

 Dr. Roseann Capanna-Hodge

-With the flu and the coronavirus affecting so many, it's important to eat very healthy, exercise, sleep, stay hydrated, and take immune-boosting supplements.
-Supplements can give your brain and body what it needs to support physical and mental health.
-They can help the body build a barrier to illness by creating wellness from within.
-The healthier our bodies are, the better we can repel and tolerate illnesses including viruses and the flu.
+With the right immune-boosting arsenal, you can give your body the support it needs to fight off viral infections and spare your family a lot of stress and discomfort.
+Supplements can help the body build a barrier to illness by creating wellness from within.
+The healthier our bodies are, the better we can repel and tolerate illnesses, including viruses and the flu, by enhancing immune system function.

-Here are some of the best evidence-based vitamins and supplements for supporting the immune system.
+Here’s a list of evidence-based vitamins and minerals for supporting the immune system.

-Vitamin C contributes to immune defense by supporting various cellular functions of both the innate and adaptive immune systems.
+About 7% of the U.S. population is estimated to have vitamin C deficiency, particularly among smokers and those with limited access to fresh produce.
+Vitamin C or ascorbic acid contributes to immune defense by supporting various cellular functions of both the innate and adaptive immune systems.
 It helps white blood cells that help to fight infections.
+Intravenous vitamin C has been explored for its potential benefits for critically ill patients, particularly those with COVID-19-related complications like sepsis and acute respiratory distress syndrome.
 Vitamin C is also important for iron absorption, and iron deficiency can make you more vulnerable to infections in general.
+A natural way to ensure you have adequate vitamin C is by consuming vitamin C in form of citrus fruits and plant foods such as oranges, lemons, limes, and grapefruits.

-Research has found that supplementation with vitamin C appears to be able to both prevent and treat respiratory and systemic infections.
-Vitamin C has long been used to treat the common cold and helps to reduce the duration.
+Research suggests that supplementation with vitamin C appears to be able to both prevent and treat respiratory and systemic infections.
+Vitamin C has long been used to treat the common cold symptoms and helps to reduce the duration (Hemilä H et al., 2013).
 The research is mixed for taking high-dose vitamin C (e.g., 500 mg twice daily) before getting a cold but it may slightly reduce the severity and duration of a cold.
+(Carr AC et al., 2017)

 Dosage: 1 to 2 grams in children and 6 to 8 grams in adults